 His preoccupation with the deceptions and cruelties of wealthy industrialised nations stems from his frustration with their domestic and foreign policies, which have real consequences for our daily lives.

 The solo exhibition ‘The Concept of History’ links Kennard’s work to the political thinking of Hannah Arendt through their shared belief that history is a construct managed and controlled by those in power.
 In chapter two of Between Past and Future, Arendt asserts that “[History] became a manmade process.”
 It is a crucial line in which Arendt reminds us of the biases implicit in the writing of history, while indicating that historical accounts can be challenged and, when necessary, adjusted.
 In his work, Kennard combines found images to figure the making of history as shadowy and violent.

-The artist on Hannah Arendt: Peter Kennard says of Arendt: “Hannah Arendt, in her own words, aimed at ‘thinking without a banister.’
+The artist on Hannah Arendt: Peter Kennard says “Hannah Arendt, in her own words, aimed at ‘thinking without a banister.’
 In ‘The Concept of History,’ she wrote that ‘It is beyond doubt that the self-created risks mankind faces today have never been faced before.’
 Her words resonate now, sixty years later, as we face climate catastrophe, increasingly deadly weaponry, racism, totalitarianism, Coronavirus, obscene wealth and poverty.
 She talked of ‘active citizenship’, confronting the world as it is.
 Making work about the here and now, banister gone, the stairs underneath are rotting, but Arendt’s writing teaches us this is where we’ve got to step.”